OlesiaMashko/EAM_Project/README.md

 5. view all claims for product
 6. approve / reject claims

-in this project, we are using Controllers, Models, Repositories and Service classes.
+In this project, we are using Controllers, Models, Repositories and Service classes.

 #DATABASE:
 in database we are using MySql database and we have 4 tables in database
 #this tables will create by it self when we run the project as spring boot application.